ore-code/ore-cms-js/docs/05-scripts.md

 ## Scripts

 Scripting is handled using plain JavaScript.
-There are no frameworks, no build steps, and no magic.
+Like stylesheets, there are no frameworks, no build steps, and no magic required.
 You control how things behave by placing .js files next to your .md files inside /public.
 If a script shares the same name as the page, it will be automatically injected.

 ## Structure